estine/ecobobbles/README.md

 #### Modeling Natural Systems Series
 - [ ] MurMini initial version in RNBO (granular synth with params. controlled by flock sim.)
 - [ ] Make a GUI front in JUCE for the SimpleGlitcher (just attach some knobs / faders to it)

+#### Export Targets
+- RNBO exported VSTs without GUI (Max)
+- RNBO- or JUCE- or HISE-created VSTs with GUI (Max, C++, Cmajor, Javascript)
+- ~M4L devices for Ableton Live with GUI (Max)~

+#### Design Principles
+- Slick, pretty easy to evaluate and execute GUIs
+- Comprehensive but not overwhelming parameter spaces (effective parameter multiplexing)
+- Lots of audio demos and use within music
+- Async as well as syncing to BPM and beat grid (essential!)

 ## Timeline